ippas/ifpan-chipseq-timecourse/README.md

 ![Kiku](PLOTS/lineplot_promotores_relative_changes_fourTF.svg)

-[visualization_amplitudes.R](https://github.com/ippas/ifpan-chipseq-timecourse/blob/master/SCRIPTS/visualization_amplitudes.R) using data from ~/ChIP-seq/DATA/enhancer_amplitude_value.tsv contains enhancers analysis enhancers code:
+[visualization_amplitudes.R](https://github.com/ippas/ifpan-chipseq-timecourse/blob/master/SCRIPTS/visualization_amplitudes.R) using data from ~/ChIP-seq/DATA/enhancer_amplitude_value.tsv contains enhancers amplitude analysis code:
 1. Removes peaks that intersect the range +/-2000 nucleotide from TSS
 2. Calculates mean amplitudes from a 12-time course and samples and selects peak which has the strongest value.
 If one peak has been assigned to several genes, peak is matched to the gene to which the TSS is closer.
 3. Creates a graph of amplitude changes for peaks